dharmatype/Bebas-Neue/docs/index.md

 ### "Bebas Neue Family(2014)" vs "Bebas Neue v2.000(2018)"
-As mentioned above, Bebas Neue Family (2014) were designed by Font fabric and they made a big contribution to the world use.
-I appreciate Svet and Fontfabric team very much.
+As mentioned above, Bebas Neue Family (2014) were designed by Fontfabric and they made a big contribution to the world use.
+I appreciate Fontfabric team very much.
 "Bebas Neue Family (2014)" was designed based on the "Bebas Neue version 1.xxx(2007)".
 Therefore, some part of the design, character set, style name and some setting between the Family(2014) and version 2.000(2018) are slightly different.

 When you use these fonts together, please be carefull.